 I listen to a lot of jazz, mostly early jazz from the 60′s and late 50′s.
+There’s so much to say about Jazz Music recordings and education benefits!
 These are classic recordings that move me because the artists have managed to share their art with us on precious recordings.

 Today too many people use their iPhone to listen to music and that’s too bad because the music on your iPhone is compressed and as such it loses some of its sonic capabilities.
 I know who has time to sit at home and listen to great music?
 You would if you had a decent hi-fi system.